 Placement II (60 credits)

 This counts towards the 200 days of practice which you must complete before you can register as a social worker.
-You'll spend 100 days at a social work agency as well as five days at the University, developing skills for career-long learning, self-care and leadership.
+You'll spend 100 days at a social work agency, developing skills for career-long learning, self-care and leadership.

 Dissertation (60 credits)